gbmitchell/math4610/HW4/problem_8.md

     0.000e+00       0.000e+00       0.000e+00       8.000e+00       1.000e+00
     0.000e+00       0.000e+00       0.000e+00       0.000e+00       9.000e+00

-The output from the example code prints the values for the square matrix D to be sent through the LU decomposition process.
-After LU decompostion is executed, the values for the resulting upper and lower triangular matrices are printed.
+The output from the example code prints the values for the square matrix G to be sent through the Cholesky decomposition process.
+After Cholesky decompostion is executed, the values for the resulting lower and upper triangular matrices are printed.

 **Implementation/Code:** The following is the code for choleskyLU()